 - Full model layer and ORM

-- Ajax and HTML5 Local Storage adapters baked in
+- Ajax and HTML5 Local Storage adapters

 - Asynchronous server communication

 - Works in all major browsers (Chrome, Safari, Firefox, IE >= 9)

 - Very Approachable Source Code